dtcu0ng/H81M-DS2-Hackintosh/README.md

 (**): If Bootcamp don't work in your machine, you need select another OS disk in UEFI settings to boot another OS.

 ## Guide for low-end CPUs
-+ Because macOS don't support low-end CPUs like Pentium, Celeron, so we need a use the Fake CPUID and some changes, patches for that CPU to boot in MacOS:
++ Because macOS doesn't provide support for low-end CPUs like Pentium, Celeron, so we need to use the Fake CPUID and some changes, patches for that CPU to boot in MacOS:

 Tutorial:
 + In your config.plist, goto Kernel > Emulate add these data into required value